The logo of Wynncraft's main mod

 Fabric v.
 Forge v.
 Others

-Currently, within the modding system, fabric is the goto ecosystem for client side modification within server connected contexts.
+Currently, within the modding system, fabric is the go-to ecosystem for client side modification within server connected contexts.
 The vast majority of active development, within a Wynncraft context, occurs within the Fabric ecosystem.

 This is not to say that there are not alternatives.
 Many current wynn mods are translated into the (neo)forge ecosystem, which technically remains an option.
 But this is a worse choice, in general, than just running things in/with fabric since that is the most tested ecosystem and where most active development occurs.
 The same goes for obscure and/or deprecated ecosystems such as liteloader.